txt/se20/docs/syllabus.md

 |14| Nov13   |    |10+2 |   |    |     |proj3: report on eval             | report on week14 evaluations |
 |15| Nov20   |    |     |   |    | 18  | essay                            | essay.
 1200 words           |
 |  | totals  | 12 |40+6| 10| 20  | 18  |                              |                              |

-In the above you can get, at max 6 bonus marks:
-- Proj1 is graded via the week6 deliverable list 1
-  - And if your project survives into Proj2, you get 2 bonus marks
-- Proj2 is graded via the week12 deliverable list 2
-  - And if your project from proj1 or proj2 survives into Proj3, you get 2 bonus marks
-- Proj3 is graded via the report of the week14 evals (due last day of class)
-  - And if the class votes your proj1,proj2 as  "best", they get two bonus marks.

-With the final grades, the following grade scale will be used:

-     A+ (97-100),  A (93-96),   A-(90-92)
-     B+ (87-89),   B (83-86),   B-(80-82)
-     C+ (77-79),   C (73-76),   C-(70-72)
-     D+ (67-69),   D (63-66),   D-(60-62)
-     F (below 60).

 ## Staff